-Drones are changing the way buildings are designed.
+Drones are changing the way buildings are designed in the construction industry in Singapore.

 One of the benefits is their application of surveying.
 The small sizes of these drones make them easily maneuverable and in turn, they are ideal for accessible into difficult to reach spots.